 sudo apt-get install certbot python-certbot-apache apache2

 Once installed, you can use the next command to see test the client is working correctly.

-Given that the help command works, you are ready to continue on with obtaining and installing a certificate.
+Once the help command works, you are ready to continue with obtaining and installing certificates.

 Let’s Encrypt validates the domain it is installed on similarly to a traditional CA process by identifying the server administrator via a public key.
 The client generates a new key pair when interacting with the Let’s Encrypt servers for the first time, and then aims to prove to the CA that the host has control over a particular domain by at least one of the two following ways: